 Information for House Buyers

 Because I have written an ebook on buying a house at auction, I would be cutting off my nose to spite my face if I simply repeated all of the information and advice in the book here on this website.
-So what you will find in this section of the website are a basic overview of the auction process from a buyer’s point of view.
+So what you will find in this section of the website is a basic overview of the auction process from a buyer’s point of view.
 In doing that I will provide bits of general information and advice about buying a house at auction.

 The whole process in a nutshell